arbisoft/cvparser/README.md

 ### Instructions

-1. Create a python3 virtual env like so:
+1. Create a python3 virtual env:

    `python3 -m venv '/path/to/venv'`

 2. `pip install -r requirements.txt`

    Note that you may run into a problem with textract installation due to pocketsphinx.
 You can solve that by following the instructions [here](https://github.com/bambocher/pocketsphinx-python/issues/28#issuecomment-334493324)

-3. Invoke the script from command line like so:
+3. Invoke the script from command line:

    `python main.py /path/to/pdfordoc [debug]`